Encrypted team folders: an overview

 3. Click Security.

-5. Click the Manage button next to Manage recovery keys, in the End-to-end encryption section.
+5. Click the Manage button next to Manage keys, in the End-to-end encryption section.

 6. A list of your recovery keys will pop up.